 3 or 4 Weeks Before the Day of the Ceremony:

 ALLOW FOR GIRL PLANNING.
 Let girls decide on guests to be invited, invitations to be made, and refreshments to be served.
 Use the Ceremony Planning Worksheet in Ceremonies in Girl Scouting and Let's Celebrate or this Ceremony Planner.
-Choose a ceremony from Ceremonies in Girl Scouting, the GSNC Resource Room Browsing Files, or the girls can create their own.
+Choose a ceremony from Ceremonies in Girl Scouting, the GSNC Volunteer Resource Center Browsing Files, or the girls can create their own.
 Prepare a Kaper Chart to share the work among members of the troop – either by patrol or by work groups.
-Flags, candle logs and music are available for loan from the Resource Room.
+Flags and candle logs are available for loan from the Volunteer Resource Center.
 Please make reservations in advance - Online Reservation Form.
-If you have any questions, contact Diane Seekamp, Program Resources Coordinator at 516.741.2550, ext.
-244 or firstname.lastname@example.org.
+If you have any questions, contact Katie Smith, Volunteer Resource Specialist or at 516.741.2550, ext.
+244 or firstname.lastname@example.org

 BEFORE THE CEREMONY BEGINS: